hashicorp/terraform-provider-null/docs/cdktf/typescript/resources/resource.md

 page_title: "null_resource Resource - terraform-provider-null"
 subcategory: ""
 description: |-
   The null_resource resource implements the standard resource lifecycle but takes no further action.
 On Terraform 1.4 and later, use the terraform_data resource type https://developer.hashicorp.com/terraform/language/resources/terraform-data instead.
+Terraform 1.9 and later support the moved configuration block from null_resource to terraform_data.
   The triggers argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.
 ---

 # null_resource

 The `null_resource` resource implements the standard resource lifecycle but takes no further action.
-On Terraform 1.4 and later, use the [terraform_data resource type](https://developer.hashicorp.com/terraform/language/resources/terraform-data) instead.
+On Terraform 1.4 and later, use the [`terraform_data` resource type](https://developer.hashicorp.com/terraform/language/resources/terraform-data) instead.
+Terraform 1.9 and later support the `moved` configuration block from `null_resource` to `terraform_data`.

 The `triggers` argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.